JosephLai241/URS/README.md

 # Creating a Pull Request

-I have provided a pull request template in the `assets` branch to properly document new changes/fixes to the repository.
+I have provided a pull request template in the `docs` folder to properly document new changes/fixes to the repository.

 # Releases